zama-ai/concrete/docs/execution-analysis/formatting_and_drawing.md

 # Formatting and drawing
+This document explains how to format and draw a compiled circuit in Python.

 ## Formatting

-You can convert your compiled circuit into its textual representation by converting it to string:
+To convert your compiled circuit into its textual representation, use the `str` function:

 ```python
 str(circuit)